snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/ga-cookies/index.md

   </TabItem>
 </Tabs>

 The `pluginOptions` parameter allows to configure the plugin.
-It's type is:
+Its type is:

 ```javascript
 interface GACookiesPluginOptions {